 Fans of these leashes say they let a dog roam, sniff and — well, just be a dog.
 They like them because they:

 - Let a dog get more exercise because he or she can roam back and forth trailing smells without you having to follow their path.

 - Give an off-leash experience without the risk of losing your dog.

 - Practice using the leash.
 This means being able to quickly and confidently move the leash handle from hand-to-hand in front and behind your body; using the controls — free run, pause and a hard stop; and knowing how to reel your dog back from an extension.
-These maneuvers need to be second nature when you need them.
+These maneuvers must be second nature when you need them.

-- Make sure your dog has a solid foundation of obedience training.
+- Make sure your dog has a solid obedience training.
 There are always times when a good recall trumps reeling a dog back 26-feet.
 Commands like “leave it,” “sit” or “stay” are invaluable to avoid confrontations with unwelcoming people or dogs.

-The two elements that divide safety and hazardous with a retractable dog leash are whether your vigilance and ability to control of your dog.
+The two elements that divide safety and hazardous with a retractable dog leash are your vigilance and ability to control of your dog.